mafda/ux_lean/README.md

 ### Agile Methodology

-Agile Methodology allows you **create things continuosly** and establish an improvement process each time a product is delivered.
+Agile Methodology allows you **to create things continuously** and establish an improvement process each time a product is delivered.

 ![agile methodology](img/scrum_by_mafda@2x.png)